 Nirvana is the name of one of the most famous and influential rock bands of the 20th Century.
-The band is famous for its grunge and punk sound, heavy drums, interesting riffs and poetic lyrics.
+They are famous for their grunge and punk sound, heavy drums, interesting riffs and poetic lyrics.
 The band consisted of Kurt Cobain, Dave Grohl and Krist Novoselic.
 Cobain has been hailed as the spokesperson of a generation.
-The band lasted from 1987 until Cobain's death in 1994, which was reported to have been suicide.
+The band lasted from 1987 until Cobain's death in 1994, which was reported to have been a suicide.
 The band offered teenagers a sense of being understood during that period.
-However, the band did not just connect with teenagers; people of all ages were affected by the bands music, particularly the poetic lyrics of Kurt Cobain.
+However, the band did not just connect with teenagers; people of all ages were affected by the band's music, particularly the poetic lyrics of Kurt Cobain.

-I shall discuss what I believe to be Nirvana's best 10 songs.
-This is only my opinion; nothing more, nothing less.
-Of course some of you shall disagree with my favourite songs, and if so, feel free to leave a comment.
+This list includes my favorite Nirvana songs.
+Some of you may disagree with my opinions, and if so, feel free to leave a comment.
 It is our opinions that shape who we are, if all our opinions were the same there would be no differentiation between anyone and we truly would be sheep, all following a leaderless crowd.
 There are enough people doing that already.
-So of course not all will agree.
-The songs are in no particular order.
-Here are my top 10 Nirvana songs.
+So of course, not all will agree.
+Here are my top 10 Nirvana songs, in no particular order.

-This song is from the band's first album, "Bleach".
-Cobain wrote it at the time about his then girlfriend, Tracy Marander.
-The song describes there difficult relationship through Cobain's eyes.
+This song is from the band's first album, Bleach.
+Cobain wrote it at the time about his then-girlfriend, Tracy Marander.
+The song describes their difficult relationship through Cobain's eyes.
 Cobain wrote the song after listening to "Meet The Beatles!" for an afternoon.
 The Beatles were a major influence on Kurt Cobain, and this influence can clearly be heard on the song, particularly with the structure of the song and the tone of Dave Grohl's back-up vocals.

 This is one of my favourite Nirvana songs.
 The lyrics are poetic and meaningful, leaving an impression that lasts a very long time.
 The structure of the song is clever, going from quiet to loud, giving an emphasis to certain parts of the song, while making other parts of the song more emotional.
 It tells it like it is, it is a triumph.
 The song has references to religion, and Cobain was influenced by the time he spent living with his friend Jesse Reid and his born-again Christian parents.
 It is one of those songs that can be very special to some people, it has scenarios and ways of life that people can relate to.
 Once again Cobain has created a song that will stand the test of time and will be relevant to some people, no matter what the era.
 A very powerful song.

 This song is based on the true story of a rape victim from Tacoma, Washington.
 The girl was only 14.
 She was abducted in 1987 when returning from a punk rock show.
 She was raped and tortured with razors and a blowtorch.
-The song sounds sinister, it is mainly acoustic, lulling you into a false sense of security with the sleepy tone.
-However, the way Cobain sings the lyrics; and the lyrics themselves are actually quite terrifying, as you realise that this is a song is not as calm and collected as originally thought.
-This helps to show the terror of the girl being raped, perhaps she was lulled into a false sense of security, and then was helpless against her captor.
+The song sounds sinister—it is mainly acoustic, lulling you into a false sense of security with the sleepy tone.
+However, the lyrics and the way Cobain sings makes you realise that this song is not as calm as originally thought.
+You can feel the terror of the girl—perhaps she was lulled into a false sense of security, and then was helpless against her captor.
 It is an extremely powerful song that really makes you think.

 Ironically, this song is an anti-rape song.
 The lyrics "Rape me" are sung in defiance, over and over again, almost as if the rape victim is trying to portray to the rapist that no matter how much she is raped, she will survive, and be defiant until the end.
 That is exactly what this song is; defiant.
 It shows that if you are down and out, or someone is giving you a hard time, you will beat what is annoying you.
 Despite the positivity of the message, the song is primarily negative, showing the hate and anguish of the world, particularly in the line "I'm not the only one".
 The song has some thought-provoking imagery, which depicts scenes that are not pleasing, strengthening the fact that this song is negative as well as positive.
 Overall it is a song of defiance; a song to be screamed out loud, as long as you truly understand what you are singing.